nat-418/grimoire/README.md

 ```

 ### take 🥡
-A simple task-runner.
+A simple Tcl task-runner.
 Tasks are specified in a Takefile using standard
-Tcl syntax extended to support system commands (e.g., `ls`) and running
-other tasks.
+Tcl syntax.
+Tasks can call each other, e.g., `take task`.

 #### Requirements
 - Tcl v8.6+